Shimizu-Technology/recipe-api/README.md

 # Recipe Extractor API

-FastAPI backend for extracting structured recipes from cooking videos using AI.
+FastAPI backend for extracting structured recipes from cooking videos and recipe websites using AI.

 ## Quick Start